 Born and raised in Grand Island, Nebraska, Dr. Elizabeth Colsen was introduced to medicine at an early age; her mother worked as a clinic receptionist where their best family friend was a doctor.
 In high school, Dr. Colsen shadowed him and realized that was her calling.

 She earned her Doctor of Medicine degree at the University of Nebraska College of Medicine, preceded by a degree in biology from Nebraska Wesleyan University.
-During med school, she realized she had an aptitude for surgical knowledge and techniques.
+During medical school, she realized she had an aptitude for surgical knowledge and techniques.
 Dr. Colsen completed her residency at the University of Minnesota followed by fellowship training in minimally invasive procedures, as well as a fellowship in surgical critical care.
 She furthered her education and training with another fellowship – this time in bariatric surgery.
 Her surgical expertise was nationally acknowledged during a presentation on hernia repair at the Society of American Gastrointestinal and Endoscopic Surgeons.
 Dr. Colsen is board certified in General Surgery and Surgical Critical Care by the American Board of Surgery and is a Fellow of the American College of Surgeons.

-Most recently, Dr. Colsen was a surgeon at the Veterans Affairs Medical Center in Minneapolis specializing in general, minimally invasive, robotic, and critical care surgery.
-She joined GRHS in October 2018.
+Dr. Colsen was a surgeon at the Veterans Affairs Medical Center in Minneapolis specializing in general, minimally invasive, robotic, and critical care surgery before joining GRHS in October 2018.

 Dr. Colsen’s surgical procedures include: